Bail hearing set for accused Yahoo email hacker Karim Baratov

-A Canadian man of Kazakh origins arrested in a massive hack of Yahoo emails has appeared briefly via video link in a Hamilton court where a date has been set for his bail hearing.
+A Canadian man of Kazakh origins arrested in a massive hack of Yahoo emails appeared briefly via video in a Hamilton court Friday, where a date was set for his bail hearing.

 Twenty-two-year-old Karim Baratov is set to return to court for the hearing on April 5.